 Decide for a Mökki

-First step, decide for a Mökki.
+Next step, decide for a Mökki.
 Mökkis are the Finnish version of a holiday home.
 Book up to six months, but at least a few months in advance.
-There are different platforms like Nettimokki or Lomarengas where you can click through pretty Mökkis and find your favourite one.
+There are different platforms like Nettimokki or Lomarengas where you can click through pretty Mökkis and find your favourite.
 They offer luxurious, as well as traditional ones with wooden saunas.

 At my last trip, I stayed at a Mökki for 15 people with sauna, jacuzzi and a modern kitchen.
 A dream!